 - A guide to the cost of the installation of your flat pack.

 01:53 - Flat packs are incredibly fast

 02:29 - 10 tips and strategies we use

 03:19 - The first one is the type of kitchen that you choose.

-04:07 - Make sure you're getting the most appropriate product for your project.
+04:07 - Get the most appropriate product for your project.

 05:01 - The quality of the installation is paramount.

-05:56 - The outcome of using someone that is just not experienced in it.
+05:56 - Using someone that is not experienced

 06:48 - How they deal with the detail.